willyp63/SSMobile/README.md

 # SoundScape Mobile Site

+SoundScape's Mobile Site

+Design is meant to be incredibly responsive and usable across all mobile devices (phones and tablets).
+We are currently encountering issues with iOS and Android audio/background-processing limitations.

+(Still under development...)

+![screenshot]
+[screenshot]: ./docs/screenshots/screenshot.jpg

+## TODO

 - [ ] Setup NavBar and Router to navigate through 3 different route components.
   - splash
   - search results